vmc-project/vmc-documentation/content/installation/geant4_vmc/_index.md

 weight = 3
 +++

-Geant4 VMC requires [ROOT](https://root.cern.ch/) and [Geant4](http://geant4.web.cern.ch/) installed, and optionally, it can be built with [VGM](https://github.com/vmc-project/vgm).
+Geant4 VMC requires the [VMC core package](/user-guide/vmc/vmc-library), [ROOT](https://root.cern.ch/) and [Geant4](http://geant4.web.cern.ch/) installed, and optionally, it can be built with [VGM](https://github.com/vmc-project/vgm).
 See below tips for configuration and installation of these packages.

+In 2019, the [vmc core package](/user-guide/vmc/vmc-library) was separated from the ROOT source into a new stand-alone [vmc](https://github.com/vmc-project/vmc) package in the GitHub [vmc-project](https://github.com/vmc-project) organization.
+The motivation for this step was a gain in flexibility and faster workflow for new developments of multiple engine mode.
+Since ROOT version 6.18 the vmc package in ROOT is deprecated and it's compilation is optional.
+The VMC stand-alone is supported since Geant4 VMC 5.0.

-Since version 3.00, Geant4 VMC uses [CMake](https://cmake.org/) to configure a build system for compiling and installing the headers, libraries and Cmake configuration files.
+Geant4 VMC uses [CMake](https://cmake.org/) to configure a build system for compiling and installing the headers, libraries and CMake configuration files.
 To install geant4_vmc:

-1. First get the Geant4 VMC source from the  [Download page](/download/geant4_vmc).
+1. First get the Geant4 VMC source from the  [Download page](/download/git-geant4_vmc).
 We will assume that the Geant4 VMC package sits in a subdirectory
 ```
 /mypath/geant4_vmc
 ```